Bleedmagic/xml-based-fhlc/README.md

 #### Push Your Branch to GitHub

-  `git push --set-upstream origin feat-yourname-task`
+  `git push --set-upstream origin feat-username-task`

 #### Open a Pull Request